 - Plain bread or cracker crumbs as needed (equivalent of 2 or 3 slices of bread)

-- Seasonings to taste: Worcestershire sauce, squirt of yellow mustard (this complements the sausage nicely, if you use part sausage), parsley, sage, garlic powder, sage, & coarse-ground black pepper
+- Seasonings to taste: Worcestershire sauce, squirt of yellow mustard (this complements the sausage nicely), parsley, sage, garlic powder and/or minced garlic, & coarse-ground black pepper

 - 1/4 to 1/2 onion (red, yellow, white), finely chopped

 - Finely chopped celery (1 to 2 stalks)